True Bible Facts and Biblical Stories

 The writing is so tiny that it is impossible to read with the human eye.

-Verbiage in the inscription is the same as in Numbers 6:24.
+The words in the inscription are the same as what's in Numbers 6:24.

 What is the biblical truth about which day of the week is the Sabbath?